 3 tablespoons toasted peanuts, lightly crushed in a mortar and pestle

 Heat the oil in a medium saucepan.
-When sizzling hot, add the curry paste, curry powder and shrimp, and fry while shaking the pan and scraping regularly to ensure the mixture doesn’t stick.
+When sizzling hot, add the curry paste, curry powder, and shrimp.
+Fry while shaking the pan and scraping regularly to ensure the mixture doesn’t stick.
 Cook for 8–10 minutes until all the ingredients come together and the paste looks a little darker.

-Meanwhile, soft-boil and then peel the eggs: a medium-size egg takes 5 minutes to soft-boil on a rolling boil.
-I always cook mine in salted water and then put them into a bowl of ice-cold water with a splash of vegetable oil.
-If you peel the eggs in the water, the oil gets between the shell and the flesh, making them easier to peel.
-Set the eggs aside.
+Meanwhile, soft-boil and peel the eggs: a medium-size egg takes 5 minutes to soft-boil on a rolling boil.
+Cook them in salted water, then transfer to a bowl of ice-cold water with a splash of vegetable oil.
+Peel the eggs in the water to make it easier.
+Set aside.

-Back to the paste: add the sugar and cook for a few minutes until the paste darkens a little more as the sugar caramelises.
-Deglaze the pan by adding the fish sauce and the fish stock, then bring back to the boil.
+Back to the paste: add the sugar and cook for a few minutes until the paste darkens as the sugar caramelises.
+Deglaze the pan by adding the fish sauce and fish stock, then bring back to the boil.
 Add the coconut cream and bring to a simmer.
-Check the seasoning as you may prefer a little more sugar or fish sauce.
+Check the seasoning, adjusting with more sugar or fish sauce if needed.

 Head chef & founder of Farang London restaurant.
 Cookbook author of ‘Cook Thai’ & ‘Thai in 7’.
 Chief curry paste basher and co-founder of Payst London.